WaVEV/telescope-challenge/chat/README.md

 - `<dirname_download>` refers to the directory where the articles will be stored.
 - `<dirname_db>` refers to the directory where the vectorized articles will be stored.
 - `<OPENAI_API_KEY>` is the OpenAI token.
+- There is a practical example how to run the docker inside the main.py file.

 ### Considerations